 The first thing that usually comes to mind is, can you really plan that far in the future?
 What will Playa Del Carmen be like in 5 years or even 10 years?
 If you think back on how much Playa has changed in the past few years, it would of been hard to predict what Playa was to look like.
 Some have even decided that Playa has gotten too big or lost it’s small town charm in the past few years (For an interesting look at our predictions of what Playa Del Carmen will look like and how it will change, see our article here).
 Will Playa be the location you want to live in the future?
 Will current and future changes make it more or less attractive to you?
 These are things you will have to ask yourself.

-Is a place that you buy now going to appreciate?
+Is a place that you buy now going to appreciate in value?
 Will you be able to make money off it to make it a wise investment?
 Is it better to buy now rather than in a few years?
 A historical look over the past few years or even more, shows that people have generally done well with there investments and real estate continues to appreciate here.
 Rental demand is driving the markets currently.
 If you do intend on living in the property later it should be a question of where to buy, we discuss this next.

 Where to invest in Playa Del Carmen